lackhole/lackhole/README.md

 Get more about me: https://lackhole.github.io

-I'm worked as a C++ software engineer.
+I'm working as a C++ software engineer.
 I'm currently majoring in both Physics and Astronomy, Computer Science and Engineering.

 <!--